-I was even shaking a little as I came out of my CPA’s office in Denver the first year after moving to Mexico, but with relief rather than fear this time.
+I shook a little as I came out of my CPA’s office in Denver the first year after moving to Mexico, but with relief rather than fear for once.

 The judgement from the annual come-to-Jesus-meeting decreed that the move was paying off.
-Living part of the year in Mexico in the big house in Los Cerritos, Mazatlán with the Intrepid Elise had cut my living expenses in half.
+Living part of the year in Mexico in the big house on the beach in Los Cerritos, Mazatlán with the Intrepid Elise had cut my living expenses in half.

 My taxable income was reduced even further by expenses I had been able to deduct as a writer: a struggling writer living on the beach in one of the nicest parts of Mazatlán.